 Mr. Cubbin was a senior executive with Consolidated Press Holdings Limited (CPH) from 1990 until September 2005, including Chief Financial Officer for 13 years.
 Prior to joining CPH, Mr. Cubbin held senior finance positions with a number of major companies, including Capita Financial Group and Ford Motor Company.
 Mr. Cubbin has over 20 years experience as a Director and Audit Committee member of public companies in Australia and the United States.

 Chairman of the Board Member of the Nomination and Remuneration Committee Member of the Audit, Risk Management and Compliance Committee

-Other current Directorships in ASX listed companies Mr. Cubbin is a Director of WPP AUNZ Ltd, Bell Financial Group Limited and White Energy Company Limited.
+Mr. Cubbin is a Director of WPP AUNZ Ltd, Bell Financial Group Limited and White Energy Company Limited.